tobimori/kirby-join/README.md

 # JOIN for Kirby CMS

 JOIN is an advanced recruiting software & applicant tracking system provided as SaaS.
-This plugin provides a sophisticated integration for Kirby CMS.
-Create and view job postings from the panel, display them on your site and receive applications with full support for screening questions.
+This plugin a sophisticated integration for Kirby CMS.

+**View job postings from the panel, display them on your site and send applications to JOIN with the custom DreamForm Action.**

 This plugin requires a [paid Advanced or Enterprise subscription to JOIN](https://join.com/pricing); it is not included in the free plan.

+### Limitations

+Customizing the application workflow, e.g. using screening questions is not supported because of limitations in the JOIN API.
+Submitting additional details with an application is only possible by adding a Note to the applicant.

+Updating job postings is not supported because the API offers a vastly limited feature set.
+For example, it is not possible to update the parts of a job posting (e.g. Intro, Requirements, Benefits) per part, but just as a whole.
+However, when doing so, JOIN downgrades the job posting to a single text box 'description-only' mode, which limits the editability in the JOIN backend.
+This and a few other edge cases is why we decided to not support updating or creating job postings for now.
+If this is a requirement for your project, please contact us for a custom quote.

 ## Get Started